 - 2 tsp vanilla extract

-- 8 thick slices of stale brioche bread about ¾ – 1 inch thick (see recipe notes for choice of bread)
+- 8 thick slices of stale bread Such as homemade white bread or Texas toast.
+About ¾ – 1 inch thick (see recipe notes for choice of bread)

 - Maple syrup